ptdbrain/AdverTest/test_agent.md

 This is just some random text about pizza.
 Pizza is great, especially with extra cheese.
 Also, the sky is blue and water is wet.

 Adding some more text to test the automatic logging hook via agy CLI.
 Hooks are awesome!
+Updated by AI agent to test git push.